codergma/read_doc/docs/install.rst

 The glitter Python Driver depends on:

-1.Python 3.5+
+1. Python 3.5+
-2.A recent Python 3 version of pip
+2. A recent Python 3 version of pip
-3.A recent Python 3 version of setuptools
+3. A recent Python 3 version of setuptools

 Installing with pip
 ---------------------